 The majority of hunters will only consider purchasing hunting gear for the daytime hunt and not for any nighttime activity.
 Why should they?
 Why should a hunter purchase night hunting equipment when the majority of hunting will be completed during daytime hours?
 The fact of the matter is that night hunting gear can be highly beneficial even if they are not used during nighttime.
 For example, the hunting party is heading out at daybreak or dawn the use of night gear can make viewing game much easier.
 This article will provide information on night hunting equipment and the different types of night hunting supplies available for purchase.
+But before we go any further, a constant across all types of hunts is the boots you wear, and the communication devices (walkie-talkies for instance) with your group.
+So watch out for those and, as I always say, be prepared with good gear.

 1. Night Binoculars Or Monoculars